lewisgj/rpg-combat-kata/notes.md

 ### Implementation

 To avoid having to refactor everything, I made the assumption that levels were 1 if not specified otherwise.
+I decided to use a multiplier for damage, mirroring the original requirements of percentages.

+### Refactoring

+The only obvious refactor here was to extract the damage multiplier calculation into its own function.
+If it got more complicated than that, we might want to unit test it.
+Assuming the requirements stopped here I'd be okay with this solution but dealing damage is taking on a life of its own.
+I've tried hard so far to avoid violating the tell-don't-ask principle.
+My gut isn't happy with where the amount of damage is calculated, but I need details of both characters to calculate it.